 Costa Rica in the green season

-Leatherback are the largest species of turtle in the world (and can grow up to 7-feet long), so they are an absolute must-see.
-From the Caribbean side, leatherbacks can be spotted from March to July.
-From the Pacific Ocean, you can see them between September and March.
+Leatherback turtles are the largest species of turtle in the world and can grow up to seven feet long.
+Spot them on the Caribbean side of the country from March to July and on the Pacific side between September and March.

-Green sea turtles, on the other hand, nest around the Caribbean coast from June to October.
+Green sea turtles nest around the Caribbean coast from June to October.
 Tortuguero is the best place to catch a glimpse of them during this time.

-Humpback whales hang around the central Pacific and are most likely to be seen from December to March or August to October.
+Humpback whales hang around the central Pacific and are most likely to be seen from Costa Rica from December to March or August to October.